eProsima/Fast-DDS-docs/docs/fastdds/transport/includes/tips.rst

 **XML Configuration**

-The :ref:`xml_profiles` section contains the full information about how to setup *Fast RTPS* through an *XML file*.
+The :ref:`xml_profiles` section contains the full information about how to setup *Fast DDS* through an *XML file*.